ucdavis-bioinformatics-training/2017-September-Microbial-Community-Analysis-Workshop/wednesday/command-line-intro.md

     ls   # list files here ... you should see nothing since your 'class##' homes are empty ls /tmp/  # list files somewhere else

-Let's run our first command ... because one of the first things that's good to know is *how to escape once you've started something you don't want*.
+Let's run our first time-consuming command ... because one of the first things that's good to know is *how to escape once you've started something you don't want*.

     sleep 1000  # wait for 1000 seconds!
     <ctrl-c>  # shows as '^C'; exits command entry without executing